pablo-meier/Pablog/posts/2018-03-13-another-week.md

   their custody.
 * ICE [threw a detainee in solitary confinement for 60 hours][23] until she recanted an accusation of sexual assault.
+* The phrase ["42 years of solitary confinement."][24]

 Their union(s) and leadership doesn't speak out substantially against any of this, and demand you worship them as heroes.
-While I recognize every population has bad actors, normally there is recourse if they wreck lives.
+While I recognize every population has bad actors, normally there is recourse if a party wrecks lives.
 I don't have a choice but to have my taxes support them, so I'll do everything else to point out that they're an institution built on punching the weak.

 ### Banality of Evil